Banner: 100 years of science

 New Zealand’s only particle accelerator enables scientists to understand, and alter, the physical world at the atomic scale.
 Photo: Earth Sciences NZ

 Inside the accelerator, a moving belt builds up electrical charge, creating an electric field that pulls ions into a tightly controlled beam.
-When the beam strikes a sample, detectors reveal what atomic make up and structure of a sample.
-Over decades, this capability has supported national environmental monitoring by tracing pollutants in New Zealand’s air and water.
+When the beam strikes a sample, detectors reveal the sample’s elemental composition and atomic structure.
+Over decades, this capability has supported national environmental monitoring by tracing pollutants in New Zealand’s air.

 Over six decades, scientists have continuously upgraded the accelerator.
 In 2002, the team installed low-energy ion implanters that precisely place ions beneath a surface, helping improve materials used in telecommunications and electronic devices.